yazandaba/WideLips/README.md

 - **C++20 compiler**: Clang 13 or MSVC 2022 19.30 (Throughout development WideLips was compiled using LLVM Clang 21
 and MSVC 2022 19.44, GCC should work as well.)
->Note: For best possible performance use build WideLips with Clang!
+>Note: For best possible performance build WideLips with Clang!
 Our benchmarks showed that code compiled with clang was nearly 40% faster and in some cases 100% faster than code compiled with MSVC.
 - **Flavors**: libWideLips can be built both as static or shared library, by default, it's built as a static library to build libWideLips as a shared library, use `-DBUILD_SHARED_LIBS=ON` option.
 - **CMake**: 3.20 or newer
-- **Ninja**: WideLips uses Ninja primarily as its build system (generator), but 'Unix Makefiles' and 'Visual Studio' are supported as well.
+- **Ninja**: WideLips uses Ninja primarily as its build system, but 'Unix Makefiles' and 'Visual Studio' are supported as well.
-- **OS**: Windows, Linux, Apple-Silicon macOS (in the future)
+- **OS**: Windows, Linux
 - **CPU**: AVX2 support (Intel Haswell 2013+, AMD Excavator 2015+)

 ### Build Options